mxcl/swift-sh/README.md

 import Foo // /Users/max/Desktop/foo
 // ^^ support for local dependencies (assuming the directory path is valid)

+import Foo // ~/Desktop/foo
+// ^^ using "~/" for local dependencies is fine too

 ```

 `swift-sh` reads the comments after your imports and fetches the requested